aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/README.md

 ### Deployment Steps

 #### Step1: Review and update the base.tfvars
-Review base.tfvars and update the values for the variable(s).
-The following shows some examples for the variables.
+Create a Terraform variable definition file called base.tfvars and update the values for the variable(s).
+The following shows an example for the variables used in the add-ons Terraform stack.
 Ensure you verify and replace all the values for these variables.

 ```shell script
 region         = "us-west-2"